Hop on board for a one day tour of San Francisco.

 There are only 3 lines left of the 23 that were established between 1873 and 1890.
 It was a fun experience despite the nearly 45-minute wait in line.
 (I did grab a famous San Francisco treat while waiting, which helped.)

-If you ever visit San Francisco I hope you get a chance to ride the Cable Cars/Trolleys, and I highly recommend standing on the edge and hanging on to get the full experience.
+If you ever have a chance to experience a one day tour of San Francisco I hope you take a ride on the Cable Cars/Trolleys, and I highly recommend standing on the edge and hanging on to get the full experience.

 As for me, I learned two things: one, I like to play tourist; and two, next time bring John with me.